peteroupc/html3dutil/doc/H3DU.Math.md

 curve indicate time, and the Y coordinates of the curve indicate how far the interpolation has reached.

-To use this method, you must include the script "extras/interp.js".
-Example:

-    <script type="text/javascript" src="extras/interp.js"></script>

 #### Parameters

 * `a` (Type: number)<br>X coordinate of the first configurable control point of the curve.
 Should be within the range 0 through 1.